-Before I signed up for every Yoga Sculpt class available and cut all sugar from my diet, I knew the most crucial step I needed was to resonate with letting go of excess weight.
+Before I signed up for every Body Sculpt class available and cut all sugar from my diet, I knew the most crucial step I needed was to resonate with letting go of excess weight.
 I needed to make sure I released the toxic energetic weight that might block me from shedding physical weight.

 So I gave myself a session.
 I listened to the buried messages my body was carrying.
 And, I discovered an extra 15 pounds of negative beliefs like:

 No surprise.
 Much of it stemmed from my own outdated childhood stories.